Driver's Ed for the Sexual Superhighway: Navigating Consent

 Participating means everyone is an active, whole part of what is going on.
 It means we or a partner are treated like a whole person, not like a thing someone is doing things to.
 If consensual sex was a sport, participating would mean that we're out on the field running around with the team, not sitting on the bench while people throw balls at our heads.

 What about enthusiasm?
 Sex that people really want and fully participate in does not tend to be a "whatever" or something anyone is or feels dragged into.
-When we have strong sexual feelings and we want and feel ready to put those feelings into action in some way, we usually experience that as a strong desire, much like we can feel when we're hungry and smell our favorite meal cooking.
-When someone shares our sexual feelings and also wants to put them into action at the same time, it's mutually exciting.
+When we have strong feelings and we want and feel ready to put those feelings into action in a sexual way way, we usually experience that as a strong desire, much like we can feel when we're hungry and smell our favorite meal cooking.
+When someone shares that desire and also wants to put it into action at the same time and with us, it's usually mutually exciting.
 Sometimes younger people express they have a hard time figuring out when they are and are not feeling desire for sex.
 While sexual desire doesn't always look the same way, so that's not simple to explain, when any of us really, truly wants to engage in something sexual, we'll feel enthusiastic, stoked and excited, not apathetic, bored, fearful or doubtful.

 Everyone's yes doesn’t always look or sound the same, but there are often common threads.
 There also isn’t always a question, exactly, to say yes to.
 Sometimes yes is asking or inviting someone else to do something with us.
 Sometimes it's saying what we want, even if the other person says no or not now.
 Sometimes yes is using hands to pull someone closer, or an excited squeal or moan.
 A yes with words is a lot easier to understand and know as consent than some other kinds of yes.